HC-Guo/RedTrans/README.md

 ### 🤝 Contributing & Contact

 Feel free to open an issue or submit a PR.
-If you’re interested in NLP for social media, we’d love to collaborate or hear from you!
+If you’re interested in LLM/VLM for social media, we’d love to collaborate or hear from you!